isahers1/langgraph/docs/docs/cloud/quick_start.md

     }'

 Make sure to edit the `input` and `assistant_id` fields to match what assistant you want to test.
 If you receive a 200 response then congratulations your graph has run succesfully and you are ready to move on to hosting on Langgraph Cloud!

-!!! note "Passing Assistant id"
-    Note that you can either pass the `graph_id` (the name of your graph, in this example it is "agent") or the `assistant_id` (the UUID that describes the assistant) in the `assistant_id` field.

 ## Deploy to Cloud